Priler/samurai/README.md

    cp .env.example .env
    ```

-4. Configure `config.toml` with your group IDs
+4. Configure `config.toml` with your group IDs and other settings how you like

 5. Run the bot:
    ```bash
    python bot.py
    ```

+6. Enjoy!

 ### Docker